click on the menu below to navigate this site

 The changing countryside

-We left Billings early morning for Rapid City and the flight went without a hitch.
+We left Billings early in the morning for Rapid City, and the flight went without a hitch.

 We had to laugh out loud at the title of the book in this photo, given its thickness

-The countryside is now changing from rugged mountain peaks to 4,000 feet high plains; very flat but still high.
+The countryside is now changing from rugged mountain peaks to 4,000-foot-high plains; very flat but still high.
 The only exception to this picture was when we crossed the border into South Dakota and came upon the Black Hills.
-These hills are not like the cascades they only reach up to 6,000 or 7,000 feet but they are heavily forested and truly look black; hence the name I guess.
+These hills are not like the Cascades; they only reach up to 6,000 or 7,000 feet but are heavily forested and truly look black - hence the name, I guess.

 The monument

-Once on the road from Rapid City airport it was about 40 minutes drive until we reached Keystone the little tourist town just down the road from Mt.
+Once on the road from Rapid City airport, it was about a 40-minute drive until we reached Keystone, the little tourist town just down the road from Mt.
 Rushmore.
 We checked into our hotel and then headed out to see the monument.
 It is an amazing sight as you come around the bend of the highway and there, right in front of you, is the sculptured mountainside.

 Flight to Rapid City